javadr/PyTorch-Detect-Code-Switching/README.md

     grep -Pa '\x00' data/dev_data.tsv
     ```
 * Another solution to the previous issue is the `quoting` option with `3` as its value which means `QUOTE_NONE`.
+* As it is mentioned in the paper, the data contains many long and repetitive character sequences such as “hahahaha...”.
+To deal with these, we restricted any sequence of repeating characters to at most five repetitions with a maximum length of 20 for each token.

 ## Installing dependencies